openedx/docs.openedx.org/source/developers/how-tos/add-sphinx-docs-to-a-repo.rst

       if not os.environ.get('DJANGO_SETTINGS_MODULE'):
          os.environ['DJANGO_SETTINGS_MODULE'] = 'test_utils.test_settings'

 #.
-Run the build again to make sure youve got the standard logos and footers
+Run the build again to make sure you have the standard logos and footers
    setup.

    .. code::